pooya-mohammadi/today-i-learned/cuda-gpu-torch-tensorflow/Readme.md

 sudo apt-get update
 sudo apt-get -o Dpkg::Options::="--force-overwrite" install cuda-11-2 cuda-drivers
 ```
+*NOTE*: the cuda version which is 11-2 in this can be changed to any version your system requires!
+11-7 12-1 and so on.
 Add the Cuda path to your bashrc so it would be in the PATH for each terminal
 ```
 echo 'export PATH=/usr/local/cuda-11.6/bin${PATH:+:${PATH}}' >> ~/.bashrc